 Critics generally say this is the most faithful translation of War and Peace.
 The Maudes knew Tolstoy well, spent a long time living in Moscow, and spoke impeccable Russian.
 Tolstoy even gave the Maudes his approval for their translation.

-Here’s the splendid new Oxford World’s Classics edition of the Maude translation, edited by Amy Mandelker, is a solid choice if you’d like to read a translation of War and Peace that’s close to the original Russian.
+The splendid new Oxford World’s Classics edition of the Maude translation, edited by Amy Mandelker, is a solid choice if you’d like to read a translation of War and Peace that’s close to the original Russian.

 For me, the best translation of War and Peace will always be the Anthony Briggs translation.
-This is Penguin’s chosen translation, which they switched to from Rosemary Edmonds’s translation.
+This is Penguin’s chosen translation, which they switched to from Rosemary Edmonds’s version.

-- The Briggs translation is far less clumsy than the P&V translation
+- The Briggs translation is less clumsy than the P&V translation

 - Whether less faithful to the original or not, I simply enjoy reading the Briggs more

 - The Briggs translation is more beautiful to read